Miguel Romero (baseball): Conspiradores de Querétaro

 On February 19, 2024, Romero signed with the Conspiradores de Querétaro of the Mexican League.
 In 10 starts, he posted a 2–2 record with a 4.95 ERA and 27 strikeouts over 40 innings pitched.
 On July 5, Romero was released by the Conspiradores.

 Charleston Dirty Birds

 On May 31, 2025, Romero signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
 In five starts for Charleston, he struggled to an 0-2 record and 6.75 ERA with 23 strikeouts over 24 innings of work.
 Romero was released by the Dirty Birds on July 4.

 El Águila de Veracruz

 On July 7, 2025, Romero signed with El Águila de Veracruz of the Mexican League.
+In 5 starts he threw 24.1 innings going 1-1 with a 3.33 ERA with more walks (18) than strikeouts (13).
+He became a free agent following the season.

+Conspiradores de Querétaro (second stint)

+On March 15, 2026, Romero was invited to the pre-season by his former team Conspiradores de Querétaro and ended up making the roster.

 International career

 Romero pitched for Team Cuba in the 2023 World Baseball Classic.
 In the Classic, he posted a 2.08 ERA and 0.92 WHIP with 13 strikeouts, leading all pitchers in WBC play.
 Following the tournament, Romero was named to the All-World Baseball Classic Team.